That-Dev-Girl-Sites/talks.jhalabi.com/README.md

 # Talks
-A single repository for workshop slides
+A single repository for workshop slides.

+## Slide functionality

+This deck is using [Reveal.js](https://github.com/hakimel/reveal.js) for slide functionality.